 The concept behind the policy is that the College and the student are allowed to retain only the amount of Title IV (federal) aid that is earned.
 If a student withdraws or stops attending classes, whether or not any credits have been earned for the term, a portion of the aid received is considered to be unearned and must be returned to the Title IV programs from which it was received.
-For Title IV purposes, the withdrawal date is the last date of attendance as determined by attendance records, if the instructor withdraws or reports a grade of "F" for the student.
+For Title IV purposes, the withdrawal date is the last date of attendance as determined by attendance records if the instructor withdraws or reports a grade of "F" for the student.
 If the student withdraws, the date of the withdrawal is the date the student withdrew unless then professor reports a last date of attendance.
 If a last date of attendance is reported, it becomes the student's withdraw date.

-If a student attends through 60 percent of the term, all Title IV aid is considered earned.
+If a student attends past 60 percent of the term, all Title IV aid is considered earned.
 Federal law permits financial aid to be paid only for a certain number of credit hours attempted.